Tiffani Ker

 My name is Megan Mitchell.
 I am from Radford, VA.
 An interesting fact about me is I have 5 siblings.
 My favorite children’s book is “Silly Sally” by Audrey Wood.
 My favorite place to visit is anywhere my family is.
 What I love about the ATS family is how everyone is welcoming and inclusive.

 - Middle School Transition: (February-April) Students register academic programs at the Middle School during February.
 Later in the year all 5th graders visit Middle Schools for orientation meetings.
+Counselors provide guidance to students and parents and assist with transition meetings with Middle School Counselors (including IEPs and 504s).